-I’ll be sharing problem-solving tips as they crop up and I’ll add any interesting gardening topics and tales as I hear about them.
+I’ll be sharing problem-solving tips with you as they crop up and I’ll add any interesting gardening topics and tales as I hear about them.

 Gardening was a late career choice.
 Because I have enjoyed it that much it I often think it really ought to have been an early one.
-From the outset I was clear about starting with a sound theoretical skill base as well as a year’s practical horticulture training.
-I was then able to choose which market section I wanted to cater for.
+From the outset I was clear about studying so as to start with a sound theoretical skill base.
+Then I did a year’s practical horticulture training.
+I then felt equipped to market myself.

-But I am not always muddy – other interests include photography (learner stage), arthouse film and fungi.
+I am not always muddy – other interests include photography, arthouse film and fungi.

-It seems obvious that human beings were meant to be connected to the soil.
-The rich pickings modern society offers demands that sacrifice.
-It is good now to see so many people engaging in growing their own food and garden visiting is one of the premier pastimes of the 50+ generation – so people are still connected to the soil in a modified way.
+It seems obvious to me that human beings were meant to be connected to the soil and the rich pickings modern society offers demands that sacrifice if we don’t make a point of staying connected to the natural world we live in.
+It is good now to see so many people engaging in growing their own food with garden visiting one of the premier pastimes of the 50+ generation.